-Plants are a wonderful and fascinating addition to any home garden or landscape.
-They provide a diversity of beauty, form, texture, sights and smells, and are often an attraction for a diversity of wildlife.
+In any landscape, plants provide a diversity of beauty, form, texture, sights and smells and are often an attraction for a diversity of wildlife.
 Plants also provide a variety of environmental benefits like cleansing air and water, providing food and shading areas of intense heat.

-Therefore, as wilderness shrinks and and suburban acreage increases, what we plant in our home gardens is increasingly important.
-When the natural landscape is fragmented by roads and subdivisions, many habitats for wildlife are affected and, in turn, ecosystems lose their diversity.
+As wilderness shrinks and and suburban acreage increases, what we plant in our home gardens is increasingly important.
+When the natural landscape is fragmented by roads and subdivisions, many habitats for wildlife are affected and ecosystems lose biodiversity.

 Creating sustainable residential gardens and landscapes can help offset the loss of critical wildlife habitat and protect natural environmental benefits.
-When gardeners select appropriate plants, they can re-create the complexity of forests, prairies or deserts, whichever is appropriate, in a residential setting.
+When gardeners select appropriate plants, they can re-create the complexity of forests, prairies or deserts — whichever is appropriate — in a residential setting.
 This provides habitat for a surprising number of species, including songbirds and pollinators like bees and butterflies.
-Planting plants that are appropriate for the site conditions also reduces the risk that a garden will harbor invasive species, which can cause billions of dollars of annual damage nationally, and can threaten the loss of important environmental benefits that plants provide.
+Planting plants that are appropriate for the site conditions also reduces the risk that a garden will harbor invasive species, which cause billions of dollars of annual damage nationally and threaten the loss of important environmental benefits that plants provide.

 How They Compare